Doug Burgum facts for kids

 Burgum endorsed Republican Steve Sydness for one of North Dakota's U.S. Senate seats in 1988.
 He supported the gubernatorial campaigns of Republicans John Hoeven and Jack Dalrymple in 2008 and 2012.

 In 2016, Burgum announced his candidacy for governor of North Dakota as a Republican.
-With no formal political experience, he lost the state Republican party's gubernatorial endorsement to longtime attorney general Wayne Stenehjem, but defeated Stenehjem handily in the primary election two months later to claim the nomination.
+With no formal political experience, he lost the state Republican party's endorsement to longtime attorney general Wayne Stenehjem, but defeated Stenehjem handily in the primary election two months later.
 Burgum faced Democrat Marvin Nelson and Libertarian Marty Riske in the November general election and won with over 75% of the vote.
-He was sworn in as governor on December 15, 2016, alongside running mate Brent Sanford.
+He was sworn in on December 15, 2016, alongside running mate Brent Sanford.

-Uniquely among Republicans, Burgum has set a goal for North Dakota to become carbon-neutral by 2030.
-He plans to pursue this goal while maintaining a robust fossil fuel industry, through the use of carbon capture and storage technology to capture and sequester carbon dioxide in the state's geologic formations.
-He supports the use of carbon dioxide for enhanced oil recovery, the process by which carbon dioxide is injected into depleted oil fields to boost production.
-He also supports agricultural practices that store carbon in soil.
-The announcement of the goal sparked $25 billion in private sector investment, according to remarks he made at the annual meeting of the North Dakota petroleum council.
-In 2018, he and the North Dakota Department of Transportation established the Vision Zero project.
-Since then, traffic deaths in North Dakota have reached record lows.
+During both terms, North Dakota maintained a robust fossil fuel industry.
+Burgum set a goal for North Dakota to become carbon-neutral by 2030, which he planned to accomplish through carbon capture and storage technology to capture and sequester carbon dioxide in the state's geological formations and by using carbon dioxide for enhanced oil recovery and via agricultural practices that sequester carbon in soil.
+The 2021 announcement of the goal sparked $25 billion in private sector investment, according to remarks he made at the annual meeting of the North Dakota petroleum council.
 Burgum was reelected in 2020 with over 65% of the vote.

-Burgum and other North Dakota officials have threatened to sue Minnesota over a law that would require the state's electricity to come from sources that do not emit carbon dioxide.
+In January 2023, Burgum and other North Dakota officials threatened to sue Minnesota over a law that would require the state's electricity to come from sources that do not emit carbon dioxide.
 Minnesota governor Tim Walz signed the bill on February 7, 2023.
 In an attempt to mitigate the schoolteacher shortage, Burgum announced the creation of a Teacher Retention and Recruitment task force that would consist of multiple members, Burgum, and the North Dakota Superintendent of Public Instruction.
 In October 2023, Burgum condemned Hamas's attack on Israel and noted that 84 North Dakotans who were on a church tour were stranded in Bethlehem as the fighting began.
-The group made it over the border to Jordan a few days later.

 2024 presidential campaign